 - We honor our heritage as a movement for Christian unity by cooperating and partnering with other faith communities to work for bringing about wholeness – healing and justice – in the world.
 This is what it means to be “ecumenical.”
 One example is our cooperative work with the United Church of Christ in Global Ministries for the past 25 years and our newer effort to share staff in the area of family ministries.

 - We are called to study and read scripture for ourselves.
 Rather than having tests of faith and creedal statements, we critically and thoughtfully study scripture, taking into account the history and background – the context – in which it was written.
 We don’t take the Bible literally, but we do take it seriously.

 - We also honor the heritage of Christian unity by staying together in covenant as a witness to the world that even when we disagree we can still make room, welcoming all to the table as Christ has welcomed us.
 Our spiritual ancestors were fond of saying, “unity, not uniformity.”

-- We move to answer God’s call for justice particularly in the areas of care for the earth, the challenges for women and children, poverty and hunger and immigration.
+- We move to answer God’s call for justice particularly in the areas of care for the earth, the challenges for women and children, poverty and hunger, racial justice, and refugee and immigration.